Sturla22/Sturla22.github.io/_drafts/vhdl_test_methodologies.md

     - cocotb
 ---

-I'll be exploring several VHDL test methodologies in the coming posts.
-This post is an overview in preparation for the upcoming posts.
+I'll be exploring several VHDL test libraries and methodologies in several posts.
+This post is an overview of those posts.

 {% include toc.html %}

-These methodologies are:
+These libraries and methodologies are:

 - PlTbUtils
 - UVVM